Solid (Standard) Fleece vs Grid Fleece

 A word about mechanical ventilation

 Though grid fleece does breathe better than solid fleece, you can make a solid fleece breathe about the same with a deep zipper and oversized like a classic anorak.
-For ski tours, I particularly like my fleece baggier.
+For ski tours, I particularly like my classic fleece baggier.

 Skiing in the La Sals.
 PCO Joan.